jbbergonio/jbbergonio.github.io/README.md

-<h1>Hi, I'm Jearmaleen! <br/><a href="https://jbbergonio.github.io">Web Development Student at Fanshawe College, presently looking for a part-time employment opportunity.</a></h1>
+<h1>Hi, I'm Jearmaleen! <br/><a href="https://jbbergonio.github.io">Web Development Student at Fanshawe College, presently looking for an employment opportunity.</a></h1>
 <p>London, Ontario N6H 2M1 | +1 437-557-1486 | jearmaleen@gmail.com</p>

 <h3>SUMMARY OF QUALIFICATIONS</h3>

 <ul>
-<li>Manage time efficiently to handle multiple customer inquiries and requests in a fast-paced customer service environment.</li>
-<li>Proficient at building strong relationships and conveying information effectively.</li>
+<li>Quick learner, highly trainable, and adaptable to new programs and systems.</li>
-<li>Effective decision-making and analytical skills refined through experience as a User Support Administrator.</li>
+<li>Effective decision-making and analytical skills refined through experience as an Oracle Time and Labor Administrator.</li>
-<li>Shows a solid skill set in both leadership and teamwork within a cooperative work atmosphere.</li>
-<li>Skilled in various administrative tasks including minute-taking, petty cash management, scheduling, supply management, travel arrangements, and handling phone inquiries.</li>
-<li>Attentive to detail, fast learner, adept at swiftly acquiring and applying new skills.</li>
+<li>Ability to work in a fast-paced environment while maintaining accuracy and quality in all tasks undertaken.</li>
+<li>Excellent problem-solving skills and able to effectively resolve challenges.</li>
+<li>Builds positive relationships with colleagues and clients through strong interpersonal and communication skills.</li>
+<li>Capable of working independently and/or in a team collaboration.</li>
+  <li>Manage time efficiently to handle multiple customer inquiries and requests.</li>
-  <li> Proficient in front-end web development technologies such as HTML, CSS, and JavaScript, with ongoing study and practical application in creating responsive and visually appealing web interfaces.</li>
+  <li>Proficient in front-end web development technologies such as HTML, CSS, and JavaScript, with ongoing study and practical application in creating responsive and visually appealing web interfaces.</li>
   <li>
     Familiarity with back-end development principles, including database management, server-side scripting languages such as Node.js and API integration.
   </li>